harigsr1998/Frontend-Mentor-Challenge-1/README.md

 ## Overview

 This is the first webpage I built completely by myself.
 I have only recently statred my web development journey with the help of 'The Complete 2023 Web Development Bootcamp' course by Dr. Angela Yu.
 I had completed upto the fifth module - Intermediate CSS, where Frontend Mentor was suggested for additional practice.
-So this is the firt challenge I tried.
+So this is the first challenge I tried.
 It is a newbie level challenge.
 ### Screenshot

 ![](images/screenshot-webpage-desktop.jpeg)